HazemTech365/PowerMenu/README.md

 - **Windows-Only (For Now):** This tool is currently built for Windows systems only.
 Support for Linux/macOS may come later.

-- **Antivirus False Positives:** Some antivirus software might flag the executable due to the use of certain system-level commands.
+- **Antivirus False Positives:** Some antivirus programs may flag the executable due to its use of system-level commands.
 Rest assured, the tool is clean.

 - **Display Scaling Issues:** On some systems with custom DPI settings, UI elements may not appear properly scaled.
 A fix is planned for a future version.